Xinglab/IRIS-long/README.md

 ## Overview

-IRIS-long tool is designed to work with transcript-level quantification result based on long-read RNA-seq data.
+IRIS-long tool is designed to discover novel tumor antigen from RNA dysregulation for immunotherapy, and it works with transcript-level quantification result based on long-read RNA-seq data.
 If you start with fast5 raw files, please refer to [ESPRESSO GitHub page](https://github.com/Xinglab/espresso) and [TEQUILA-seq GitHub page](https://github.com/Xinglab/TEQUILA-seq) for the transcript identification and quantification; in which, Guppy (Basecalling), [minimap2](https://github.com/lh3/minimap2) (Alignment) and [ESPRESSO](https://github.com/Xinglab/espresso) (Quantification) tool might be used.

 <img src="./files/IRIS_long_workflow_diagram.png" width="800"/>

-The goal of IRIS-long tool is to discover novel tumor antigen from RNA dysregulation for immunotherapy.
-Here are the short descriptions for each step:

-1. **Data integration (Optional)**: If you want to compare the quantification result from multiple (ESPRESSO) runs, this step needs to be performed firstly.
-Since one novel transcript identified by ESPRESSO tool might be assigned for different transcript IDs in different runs, we need to collapse those IDs into a single ID, and then combine transcript abudance matrixes and gtf files from different runs into a single abundance matrix and a single gtf file.
-2. **Data processing**: Based on the transcript raw abundance matrix, we could normalize it (either by sam files or abundance matrix itself) into a abundance matrix with CPM (count per million) as unit.
-Then this step also generates transcript proportion matrix as well as some other files that are necessary for the following steps.
-3. **Differential test**: This step is to perform differential tests between tumor samples and normal tissue samples.
-This step consists of two test (based on transcript level): differential expression test (two-sided wilcoxon-ranksum test) and prevalence test (fisher-exact test).
-4. **Transcript Translation**: This step is to translate all identified transcripts into potential protein products.
-During this step, all transcripts annotated as "protein-coding" and with "basic" tag (from GENCODE annotation) would be translated using their annotated Open Reading Frame (ORF); then, all the transcripts that are not considered as the target of Nonsense-Mediated Decay (NMD) would be translated using their longest ORF.
-5. **CAR-T target prediction**: During this step, we would predict the topology of proteins first to decide whether it can be presented at cell surface, by using both TMHMM tool and a customized inference medthod by borrowing information from UniProt annotation.
-Then we would combine predicted cell-surface proteins result with previous differential transcripts result, and adopt a tumor-specificty scanning strategy to prioritize final targets for CAR-T therapy.
-6. **TCR target prediction**: During this step, we would perform HLA-typing for given samples first.
-Then we would predict the peptides bound by sample-specific HLA complex.
-Finally, we adopt a tumor-specificty scanning strategy to prioritize final targets for TCR therapy.
-7. **Example visualization**: This step will generate a `Template_to_generate_figures.sh` file, which could generate expected figures when interested gene and transcript are specified.
-8. **Tumor specificity**: This step will calculate the tumor-specificity score for each region (e.g. 9 AAs) along the given transcript-derived protein sequence (for predicted CAR-T targets).
-Besides, it will also generate the figure showing the change of tumor-specificity scores along the protein sequence.
-9. **Protein topology**: This step will generate protein topology figure through Protter API.
-And based on CAR-T prediction result, it will indicate which region has higher tumor specificity score, therefore could be served as potential peptide target.

 ## Installation